nasrSilbury/publicare/README.md

-This is a JBehave Selenium for public care project
+This is a JBehave Selenium for public care project..